section-engineering-education/engineering-education/content/articles/summarize-text-using-sbert-and-flask/index.md

 - `return render_template('summary.html',result=result)` displays the `summary.html` data.
 In our case, it's the summary page.
 - `app.run(debug=True,port=8000)` runs on local host in port `8000`, which communicates with the server.

-Firstly, we render the `index.html` on start of the server.
+Firstly, we render the `index.html` at the start of the server.
 Then, on accepting the input from the form using `request.form['data']`, we save it to `body` and render the `summary.html` along with the summarized results.

 #### Run the application
 In your project folder, we should have the following folders and files:
-- The folder containing files installed during virtual environment creation.
+- The folder contains files installed during virtual environment creation.
 - The `templates` folder.
 - `app.py` file containing the Python script.